XRPLF/xrpl.js/docs/index.md

 `isValidAddress(address: string): boolean`

 Checks if the specified string contains a valid address.
+X-addresses are considered valid with ripple-lib v1.4.0 and higher.

 ### Parameters